rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-06-90e35278cee96b84-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - ONELIFE
 tags:
 - encumbrance
+- sast
+- sebi-regulation
+- stock-surveillance
 - surveillance
-- promoter-pledging
-- SAST
-- SEBI-regulation
-- stock-surveillance
 title: Measure in respect of companies with high Promoter as well as non-Promoter Encumbrance
 ---